47th Annual Convention

 Paper Submission Guidelines

-Paper submissions are individual presentations, usually concerned with conceptual, historical, or methodological issues.
-A paper submission may report empirical research that would be too complex for effective presentation in a poster (e.g., an integrated series of experiments).
-All data-based and single-study paper submissions that do not fit this criteria will be rejected or reassigned as posters.
-Papers in the basic or applied research domains require a data attachment.
+Individual paper submissions are limited to (a) conceptual, historical, or theoretical presentations, or (b) empirical research that would be too complex for effective presentation in a poster, such as an integrated set of experiments.
+Data from a single study should be submitted either as a poster or part of a symposium that contains an integrated set of studies on a thematically related topic.
+All data-based and single-study paper submissions that do not fit these criteria will be rejected or reclassified as posters.
+Papers in the basic research or applied research domains require a data attachment.

 Papers will be grouped into sessions by area coordinators and a chair will be assigned to the session from among the papers’ presenting authors.
 Fifty-minute paper sessions are comprised of two papers and a chair; 110-minute paper sessions are comprised of four papers and a chair.